528Insights/discretionary-portfolio-risk-monitor/README.md

 # discretionary-portfolio-risk-monitor

-This project provides a simple discretionary-style portfolio and risk monitoring tool for a small crypto portfolio.
+This project provides a simple discretionary-style portfolio and risk monitoring tool that simulates how a discretionary trader tracks portfolio value, exposure, and PnL, and applies partial hedging to stabilize returns.
-It tracks live prices, calculates exposure and PnL and simulates a basic hedge to show how partial offsetting of risk improves stability.
+The project reflects practical risk awareness and data-driven decision making, both og which are essential skills on a discretionary trading desk.

 # Overview

+This notebook demonstrates a simple portfolio and risk monitoring process for a small crypto portfolio.
-The notebook uses Python and Yahoo Finance data to:
+It uses Python and Yahoo Finance data to:

 - Fetch recent hourly prices for BTC, ETH, and SOL
 - Calculate total portfolio value, returns, and daily PnL
 - Measure exposure contributions by asset